RajatGarg97/CrackTheJam/README.md

 It is very simple to contribute your code in this repository.

-Fork this repository
+1. Fork this repository

-One has to create a directory of the year of the question.
+2. One has to create a directory of the year of the competition in which the question was asked.
 (If its not already there)

-Now the contributor must create a subdirectory in the year directory with its name as the question name.
+3. Now the contributor must create a subdirectory of the Round of the competition.

-The subdirectory must have a separate file with question or link to question in it and another file with the source code.
+4. Finally create another subdirectory in the directory created in the previous step and directory should be named after the question.

+5. In this directory create a text file and add the problem statement and the source code file in the same directory.

-Now after adding code to the forked repository the contributor must create a pull request over my repository.
+6. Now after adding code to the forked repository the contributor must create a pull request  over my repository.

 # Note